Maximum Potential, Nirvana & big fat rectums

 They'd already been obstructive & uncooperative with us, during the set up & we'd clocked their dismissive, racist, resentful, overweight white boy vibe.

 It was the biggest scam we had ever faced & we were busy inside the venue with the band, totally unaware it was happening & powerless to stop it until they had made a killing – of thousands…

 By the time Kurt & chums hit the stage, there must have been over 3000 people in that venue & you literally couldn’t move.
 People broke bones that night (well we knew a guy who broke his thumb at least).

 We had worked so hard to put it all together & once we realised what had happened, it was a real proper kick in the teeth & hands down – the scam of the decade.

-It wasn’t that we needed the loot they’d scammed by cramming so many people in, it was the feeling of being totally mugged off & exploited by such rectums.
+It wasn’t like we 'needed' the loot they’d scammed by cramming so many people in, it was more the feeling of being totally mugged off & exploited, by such 'let's rip off the darkie' rectums.

-(far more than we & Nirvana made, as they had no overheads)
+(far more than we & the band made, as they had no overheads)

 It was just another of the many lessons we learned about how it feels as a promoter, to be ripped off & exploited by a venue’s management.